matifali/dockerdl/README.md

 Modify the corresponding [`Dockerfile`] to add or delete packages.

-> You may have to rebuild the `dockerdl-base` if you are are building a custom image and then use it as a base image.
+> You may have to rebuild the `dockerdl-base` if you are building a custom image and then use it as a base image.
 See [Build](#build) section.

 ### Build

-Following `--build-arg` are available for `dockerdl-base` image.
+The following `--build-arg` are available for the `dockerdl-base` image.

 | Argument     | Description    | Default   | Possible Values           |
 | ------------ | -------------- | --------- | ------------------------- |